robotics-88/airsim-mavros-wrapper/README.md

 ## Dependencies- Unreal/AirSim

-This wrapper requires Unreal and AirSim to be installed first, and has been tested on Ubuntu 20.04 with ROS Noetic.
+This wrapper requires Unreal and AirSim to be installed first, and has been tested on Ubuntu 22.04 with ROS Humble.
 AirSim provides good [instructions](https://microsoft.github.io/AirSim/build_linux/) for setting up both Unreal and AirSim on Linux.

+TODO: Update the instructions below which are very out of date.

 ## Setup and build